Skip over main navigation

 4. Children of compulsory school age (aged 5 to 16)

-Eligible children fall within four categories, set out in Schedule 35 EA 1996:
+Eligible children fall within four groups, set out in Schedule 35 EA 1996:

 Children with SEN, a disability or a mobility difficulty